-In response to the issues above, researchers have recently proposed Online Domain Adaptation \cite{Panagiotakopoulos_ECCV_2022,colomer2023hamlet}.
-To address the high computational costs in TTDA, OnDA must automatically identify domain changes to determine when adaptation is necessary, thereby reducing unnecessary computations.
-Additionally, to mitigate the risk of catastrophic forgetting, OnDA incorporates a replayed buffer that helps the model retain knowledge from source domains while adapting to new ones.
-The OnDA paradigm leverages the gradual nature of environmental changes during deployment without relying on pre-associated data.
-However, existing OnDA methods still struggle with continuous ambiguity among classes that exhibit similar visual appearances affected by adverse conditions.
-As depicted in Fig. \ref{fig:1}, when driving through sudden adverse weather, the state-of-the-art (SOTA) OnDA method~\cite{colomer2023hamlet} makes consistent errors in distinguishing visually similar classes (\eg \textit{road} and \textit{wall}), suggesting the model has acquired incorrect knowledge from the previous domain and erroneously applies to the current scene.
+To address these issues, researchers have recently introduced Online Domain Adaptation (OnDA) \cite{Panagiotakopoulos_ECCV_2022,colomer2023hamlet}, which reduces computation by automatically detecting domain changes to trigger adaptation only when necessary.
+To mitigate catastrophic forgetting, OnDA employs a replay buffer to retain source knowledge while adapting to new domains.
+This paradigm leverages gradual environmental shifts during deployment without requiring pre-associated data.
+However, we observe that existing OnDA still struggle with continuous ambiguity among visually similar classes under dynamic adverse conditions.
+As depicted in Fig. \ref{motivation}, when encountering sudden rainfall, the state-of-the-art method, \textit{i.e.}, HAMLET~\cite{colomer2023hamlet}, makes consistent errors in distinguishing such classes (\eg \textit{road} and \textit{wall}).
+This suggests that the model transfers incorrect knowledge from prior domains, degrading performance in the current one.

-Therefore, addressing continuous ambiguities of predictions caused by error propagation in online domain adaptation is crucial, which can primarily be attributed to two factors: (1) Online natural scenes are dynamically disrupted by factors like rain and fog, which blur the decision boundaries between ambiguous classes; (2) Continuous domain shifts lead to discrepancies between source and target domains, causing the model to persistently make erroneous assumptions about target features, resulting in high uncertainty and noisy labels.
-Although approaches~\cite{Panagiotakopoulos_ECCV_2022, colomer2023hamlet} attempt to mitigate these issues by introducing a domain indicator and adjusting self-training strategies to learn category-discriminative representations, the inherent noise in pseudo-labels often leads to the continuous accumulation of errors among confusing classes, thereby failing to achieve effective discriminability.